Chart Color Schemes

 Aveley is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Aveley, as per the latest Census evaluation, 92.9% of dwellings were houses, with the remaining 7.1% comprising semi-detached homes, apartments, and other dwelling types.
+In Aveley, as per the latest Census evaluation, 92.9% of dwellings were houses, with the remaining 7.1% being semi-detached, apartments, or other types.
 This compares to Perth metro's figures of 89.1% houses and 10.9% other dwellings.
 Home ownership in Aveley stood at 11.7%, with mortgaged dwellings at 69.1% and rented ones at 19.2%.
-The median monthly mortgage repayment was $1,950, exceeding the Perth metro average of $1,842.
-The median weekly rent in Aveley was $390, higher than Perth metro's $340.
-Nationally, Aveley's mortgage repayments were above the Australian average of $1,863, and rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $1,950, higher than the Perth metro average of $1,842.
+The median weekly rent in Aveley was $390, compared to Perth metro's $340.
+Nationally, Aveley's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing